kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 ### Step 4: Export, Save, or Backup

--   **Export to different formats**: Click on Export dropdonw to see all the available file formats to export in.
+-   **Export to different formats**: Click on Export dropdown to see all the available file formats to export in.
 -   **Save Chat**: Store chat locally for future editing/re-export
 -   **Backup Chat**: Export as JSON file for backup/sharing
 -   **Save Preset**: Save your styling settings for quick reuse